The Song of the Libelungs

 12.

 How deeply imprinted in his memory was the image of that Dragonfly that had fallen from a height that had quietly watched as it came, rising respectfully to its feet, with broken wings!
 They had approached at a gallop and, when they had come face to face, they had studied each other for a while, curiously.
-And Swan had reached out, trembling with emotion, to feel the shiny, stiff tire whose appearance had changed again.
+And Swan had reached out, trembling with emotion, to feel the glossy, rigid tire whose appearance had changed again.
 To the touch, it had given him a foreign sensation and his skin had wrinkled with an inner cold.
 Looking from afar, he had expected something completely different.

 Then the old man held out his sword to him, and Swan, grasping it with both hands, raised it above his head, looking into the icy eyes of the Libelung.
 When the blade fell, slicing through the air, not a single moan escaped the destroyed body.
 A man, a woman even, struck by death, moans, utters something, curses, gives thanks or at least cries.
 But the Libelung's writhings were mute.